 - Emotional depth and honesty.
 Before Buddy, rock tended to be about Intercourse with You; but love and lust are different things.
 Buddy was about love.
 What mattered most to him were the emotions his characters felt about their love interests.

 - The self-contained band that wrote its own songs.
 Previously, agents known as "Artists and Repertoire", or A&R men, would hook up singers with songs, and instruments were played by session musicians.
-The Beatles changed that, but they were following the Crickets.
-(A cover of "That'll Be The Day" was the very first song recorded by the Quarry Men, the Beatles' precursors.
-The Beatles would go on to cover Holly's song "Words of Love" years later.)
+The Beatles are the ones most credited with changing that, but they were actually following the Crickets.
+(Incidentally, a cover of "That'll Be the Day" was the very first song recorded by the Quarry Men, the Beatles' precursors.
+And the Fabs would go on to cover Holly's "Words of Love" on Beatles for Sale years later.)

 - Multiple simultaneous recording contracts.